ffich/CHAOS/README.md

 - **General OS Configuration**: this includes the OS tick definition (depending on how fast the timer interrupt that calls the Os_Tick() runs) and other general configuraiton.

 ## Getting Started
-The best way to get started to make some **CHAOS** is to look at the [example](https://github.com/ffich/CHAOS/tree/main/examples) sections.
+The best way to get started to make some **CHAOS** is to look at the [examples](https://github.com/ffich/CHAOS/tree/main/examples) sections.
 Normally all the basic feature of an OS can be showed using LEDs and printf, so basically any evaluation board that has this characteristics is good enough for the job.
-I've used a **Microchip Curiosity 2.0 Pic32 MZ EF** evalution board and **MPLABX + MPLAB Harmony**, but everything is easily portable to other platform, following the example guide.
+I've used a [Microchip Curiosity 2.0 Pic32 MZ EF](https://www.microchip.com/en-us/development-tool/dm320209) evalution board and [MPLAB X IDE](https://www.microchip.com/en-us/tools-resources/develop/mplab-x-ide) + [MPLAB Harmony V3](https://www.microchip.com/en-us/tools-resources/configure/mplab-harmony) code generator, but everything is easily portable to other platform, following the examples guides.

 ![image](https://github.com/ffich/CHAOS/assets/59200746/33cdfd6b-bde9-4cc2-b57a-0d35b5831352)